Version: 2.1 | Last Updated: June 24, 2026

 A.3 Electronic Fund Transfer Disclosures (Regulation E).
 The following disclosures are provided in accordance with the Electronic Fund Transfer Act (15 U.S.C. § 1693 et seq.) and Regulation E (12 C.F.R.
 Part 1005):

-a) Liability for Unauthorized Transfers.
+(a) Liability for Unauthorized Transfers.
 If you notify us within 2 business days after learning of the loss or theft of your Card or credentials, your liability for unauthorized Transactions is limited to the lesser of $50 or the amount of unauthorized Transactions that occurred before notification.
 If you do not notify us within 2 business days, your liability may increase to $500 for unauthorized Transactions occurring after the 2 business-day period but before notification.
 If you fail to report unauthorized Transactions within 60 days after your Statement is made available to you, you may be liable for the full amount of unauthorized Transactions that occurred after the 60-day period.

 A.4 Arbitration — US-Specific Provisions.
 For US users, the arbitration provision in Section 20 is supplemented as follows: arbitration shall be administered by the American Arbitration Association (AAA) under its Commercial Arbitration Rules.
 For claims of $250,000 or less, the AAA Expedited Procedures shall apply.
 Any in-person arbitration hearing shall be held in New York, New York, or, if you so elect, all proceedings can be conducted via videoconference, telephonically or via other remote electronic means.
 Notwithstanding the arbitration provision, either party retains the right to bring an individual action in small claims court for disputes within that court’s jurisdiction.
 The Federal Arbitration Act governs the interpretation and enforcement of this arbitration provision for US users.
 If either party purports to initiate arbitration without first providing a Notice of Dispute as required by Section 20.1, the arbitrator(s) will promptly dismiss the claim without prejudice and will award the other party all of its costs and expenses (including reasonable attorneys’ fees).
 Notwithstanding the foregoing, if a party seeks injunctive relief that would significantly impact other Blink users, the parties agree that such arbitration will be handled by a panel of three (3) arbitrators.
 Filing costs and administrative fees shall be paid in accordance with the AAA Rules; provided that the prevailing party will be entitled to recover its reasonable attorneys’ fees, expert witness fees, and out-of-pocket costs.

 A.5 Electronic Communications Consent (E-SIGN Act).
 By using the Card, you consent to receive all disclosures, notices, and communications required by law in electronic form, in accordance with the Electronic Signatures in Global and National Commerce Act (E-SIGN Act).
-You may withdraw this consent at any time by contacting support@blink.sv, but withdrawal of consent may result in closure of your Card Account.
+You may withdraw this consent at any time by contacting support@blink.sv, but withdrawal of consent may result in closure of your Card Balance.
 To receive electronic communications, you need: (i) a device with internet access; (ii) a current email address on file with us; and (iii) the ability to view PDF files.

 A.6 Military Lending Act Disclosure (Credit Mode — Not Currently Active).
 The following disclosure applies only when Credit Mode is activated.
 It applies to persons covered by the Military Lending Act — other governmental programs and laws may also govern or apply to this transaction but are not described in the following disclosure.
 Federal law provides important protections to members of the Armed Forces and their dependents relating to extensions of consumer credit.
 In general, the cost of consumer credit to a member of the Armed Forces and his or her dependent may not exceed an annual percentage rate of 36 percent.
 This rate must include, as applicable to the credit transaction or account: the costs associated with credit insurance premiums; fees for ancillary products sold in connection with the credit transaction; any application fee charged (other than certain application fees for specified credit transactions or accounts); and any participation fee charged (other than certain participation fees for a credit card account).